-As a J-1 Exchange Visitor in the U.S., you are required to carry health insurance for yourself and your J-2 dependents, if applicable, for the full duration of your "J" program.
+As a J-1 Exchange Visitor in the U.S., you are required to purchase and enroll in health insurance for yourself and your J-2 dependents, if applicable, for the full duration of your program.
 Government regulations stipulate that if, after that date, you willfully fail to carry health insurance for yourself and/or your dependents, your J-1 sponsor must terminate your program, and report the termination to the Department of State (DOS).

-If you need information about purchasing insurance, ask your J-1 sponsor about policies available to Exchange Visitors in the U.S. Read the policy information carefully and don't be afraid to ask questions.
-The OISS maintains a list of health insurance carriers who meet DOS requirements.
+If you need information about purchasing insurance, the OISS maintains a list of health insurance carriers who meet DOS requirements.